ttt-fifo/conftl/docs/TEMPLATE_SYNTAX.md

 **Rule 3)** Variables are printed to output enclosed in tags and prepended with = like ```{{=i}}```

 What to expect when printing a variable to the output?
+Here are some examples:

 ```python
 TEMPLATE                    | WILL OUTPUT